MantvydasCiuklys/10-24-KATA-AMBER/AFKata/Tasks/TaskA/TaskA.md

 # Task A: First Non-Repeating Character

 Given a non-empty string s, return the index of the first character that does not repeat.
 If no such character exists, return -1.
-The current implementation is correct but slow—make it 𝑂(n) in time while keeping space reasonable.

 ## Assumptions